CloudFormation Deployment Troubleshooting

 3. Auto Scaling Group will perform rolling update

-4. Zero downtime during update
+4. Minimal downtime during update

 Increase Disk Space